srnichols/StampsPattern/docs/DEPLOYMENT_GUIDE.md

 ### 🔧 **Template Customization**
 For deployments using custom domains, organization names, or multi-geography requirements, first review the [📋 Parameterization Guide](./PARAMETERIZATION_GUIDE.md) for template customization options.

+### 🌐 Domain naming (test vs. production)

+- Test framework: No global domain reservation is required.
+Use Azure base domains/hostnames for Container Apps/Functions during development and testing.
+- Production: Implement a global domain reservation to guarantee uniqueness across tenants.
+See “Domain naming and global uniqueness” in the [Management Portal Plan](./MANAGEMENT_PORTAL_PLAN.md#domain-naming-and-global-uniqueness) for patterns and caveats.

 ---